 For new water-control structures, annual maintenance would be needed to ensure proper operation, similar to current operation and maintenance of the existing structures.
 Gates and weirs may be adjusted seasonally for habitat management.
 Obstructions would be removed when necessary.
 If sedimentation in the channel limits the functionality of the water-control structures, a low ground pressure excavator would be used to remove the sediment.
-A temporary access route, 35-feet wide, would be created using mats to provide equipment access.
+A temporary access route, 35-feet wide, would be created to access any areas of sediment build up within the channels using mats to provide equipment access.
+Since the channels will be sized based on their proposed tidal conveyance, sediment build up in the channels is not expected.